Supova/Speaker-Recognition-System/README.md

 </p>
 <br> </br>

-As can be seen from the above images, the mel filter bank smooths out the original spectogram to better represent the sound.

-After carrying out the wrapping, we then wish to convert our speech signal back into the time domain, hence creating coefficients in time called the mel frequency cepstrum coefficients (MFCCs).
-We use the discrete cosine transform (DCT) to do the same and extract 14 coefficients for each time instance.
-Over here, we exclude the first component from the DCT since it represents the mean value of the input signal, which contains little speaker specific information, hence only extracting coefficients 2-14 (13 coefficients in total).
-Hence, each voice utterance has been transformed into a sequence of acoustic vectors.
+After carrying out the wrapping, the speech signal has to be converted back into the time domain, hence creating coefficients in time called MFCCs.
+We use the discrete cosine transform (DCT) extract most of the information of the signal to its lower order coefficients.
+The zeroth coefficient is often excluded since it represents the average log-energy of the signal, which carries little speaker-specific information.
+Then 13 coefficients are taken for each time instance.
+After this, each voice utterance has been transformed into a sequence of acoustic vectors.

-In the image below, we inspect the acoustic space (MFCC vectors) of two different speakers (speaker 1 and 2) in a 2D plane to observe the different features of the speech signals.
+In the figure below, we inspect the acoustic space (MFCC vectors) of two different speakers (speaker 1 and 2) in a 2D plane to observe the different features of the speech signals - observing the overlap and similarities in the dimensions.

 <p align="center">
 <img src="https://github.com/Supova/EEC-201/blob/main/Images/mfcc5_6%20speaker1_2.PNG">